We’ve given you 50 simple ways to save money.

 39. If you are a small family, use one car and sell the other.

 Unless you absolutely need two cars because of work, for example, try to maintain just one car and sell the other.
-For bigger families, instead of using two separate cars, buy one big van.
+For bigger families, instead of using two separate cars, buy one big van and save money.

 40. For packed lunches, use stainless steel bottles and lunch boxes instead of plastic or, worse, brown bags that you keep throwing.